What's going on with you? In the desert, all you cared about was finding Appa, and now it's like you don't care about him at all. Aang:

 - He's pretty much locked into heroic safe mode (if not an actual Heroic BSOD) after the horrible toll that the Eclipse took on both him and Casca.
 After spending two years on a bloodthirsty vendetta against Griffith, the bastard responsible for it all, he becomes obsessed with finding a cure for Casca's post-Eclipse insanity, even after he's warned that she may not want to be cured.

 - Yu from Persona 4: The Animation goes into this in ep 23 after Nanako's death.
-Seeing the normally calm and gentle Yu wearing this expression◊ and literally inches away from "taking Vengeance" on the guy responsible (by tossing him into the TV world) is terrifying to say the least.
+Seeing the normally calm and gentle Yu wearing this expression◊ while being both figuratively and literally inches away from killing the guy responsible by tossing him into the TV world is terrifying to say the least.
 It's only after everyone calms down and goes home for the evening (save for Yosuke) that he finally breaks down crying.

 - In the recent "Batman RIP" storyline the hero was a victim of a psychological attack, but survived because he had auto-hypnotized himself into having a "backup personality" — named the Batman of Zur-En-Arrh — that would take over in such a case.
 Talk about being Crazy-Prepared.